 • It is okay if your memory lane curves or the sides are unequal.
 Leave finished sections untrimmed for now.

 Once arranged, match up the outer edges by overlapping sections that will be next to each other and cutting the same line through both sections, so that they mirror each other.
 As needed, add fabric to lengthen a section (so it’s equal to the piece you are sewing it to), or cut off the excess after you sew the sections together.
-(Figure 12 in the slideshow)

 7. Make the quilt sandwich and quilt.
 (See How to Make a Quilt in Six Steps) Hand-quilting puts the body in a soothing meditative posture, perfect for quiet reflection when quilting alone, or for sharing stories, memories, and emotions with others.

 When hand-quilting, I mirror and echo a simple freehanded scallop pattern that requires very little advance marking.
 I use a size 006 embroidery needle and #8 DMC pearl cotton.
 It helps to concentrate on making straight and even stitches and not on stitch length.
 Smaller stitches will come naturally with repetition.
-(Figure 13 in the slideshow)

 Make a striped fabric out of your remaining T-shirt and base-cloth scraps to use as a border.

 Reprinted with permission from Quilting with a Modern Slant by Rachel May and published by Storey Publishing.
 Photos by John Polak and Sherri Lynn Wood.
-Buy this book from our store: Quilting with a Modern Slant.